 This course focuses on the review of current approaches to applied research in clinical psychology.
 Particular attention is given to research methodologies as well as the philosophical and epistemological foundations of clinical research.
 The course results in an advanced review of the literature on a selected topic related to the clinical research question developed for the dissertation.
 Prerequisite: CY 955

 Advanced Research Methods in Clinical Psychology II

-Clinical Research Project Completion I
+Dissertation Completion I

-Clinical Research Project Completion II
+Dissertation Completion II

-CY 959......................3 units
+CY 959, 3 units

-Upon completion of nine quarters of academic coursework, a student in good academic standing is eligible to take the Comprehensive Examination.
-The Comprehensive Examination is designed to as-sess student competencies in the area of each of the three Program Domains: Clinical Practice, Research and Scholarly Inquiry, and Depth Psychology and Humanities.
-Students must pass all components of the Comprehensive Examination in order to advance to the fourth year in this Clinical Psychology Program.
-Students must retake any failed portion of the exam by the end of the fall quarter of the year in which the exam was administered.
+Upon completion of nine quarters of Psy.D. coursework, a student in good academic standing is eligible to take the Comprehensive Exam Portfolio.
+The Comprehensive Exam Portfolio is designed to assess student competencies in the area of each of the three Program Domains: Clinical Practice, Research and Scholarly Inquiry, and Depth Psychology and Humanities.
+Students must pass all components of the Comprehensive Portfolio in order to advance to Internship.
+Students must retake any failed portion of the Portfolio within a quarter following the initial submission of the Portfolio.
 A student is eligible to take an academic tutorial in preparation for re-examination.
-The inability to pass any aspect of the Comprehensive Exam within two attempts results in academic disqualification from the Clinical Psychology Program.
+If a student does not pass any aspect of the Comprehensive Exam Portfolio within two attempts he or she will be academically disqualified.
+Pass/No Pass

 CY 980, 3 units